-Barnett married and moved to Australia, where she appeared often on the TV pop show Bandstand and on stage in Hair.
+Barnett married and moved to Australia, where she appeared often on the TV pop show Bandstand.
 But the closest she got to recording there was jingles and backing vocals.
 When she died in Sydney in 2017, aged 72, it was the solitary nature of her death that made the headlines in Australia rather than her musical contribution.

 She spent her childhood in Kelburn, the leafy university suburb of Wellington, and was a 14-year-old school girl when she made her public performing debut in 1960.
 Two years later she recorded her first single, on Viking, backed by Wellington pianist Garth Young and his Orchestra.
 ‘No Heart At All’ was a US pop standard by Simon and Kennedy; the B-side was Ray Charles’s ‘Little Boy of Mine’.

 At 16, Barnett was chosen to be a support act to emotive US singer Johnnie Ray on his 1962 New Zealand tour.